Headless Architecture: What Is It, And Why Is It The Future?

 Discover more headless commerce examples in eCommerce.

 Headless commerce is not limited to big global brands.
-In fact, headless architecture is very democratic, simply because it doesn’t force a bloody revolution in the system by killing off the whole class of existing functionalities and restarting the architecture from the very beginning.
+In fact, this approach is very democratic, simply because it doesn’t force a bloody revolution in the system by killing off the whole class of existing functionalities and restarting the architecture from the very beginning.

-On the contrary, it is very agile and enables the addition of new business functionalities to existing monoliths, and integrates with standard UI with almost no technical support.
+On the contrary, headless commerce is very agile and enables the addition of new business functionalities to existing monoliths, and integrates with standard UI with almost no technical support.

 In practice, several different platforms (e.g., CRM, CMS, OMS, loyalty programs) can be ‘covered’ under one umbrella (i.e., frontend) and managed by a person without deep technical knowledge.